visiocab/visiocab/README.md

 1. Setup a LAMP or WAMP server.
 2. Upload the code to a public web directory.
+3. Rename htaccess_sample to .htaccess to allow routing through CodeIgniter.
+Adjust the settings in the .htaccess as necessary
 3. Create the starter database with the starter_data.sql provided in the root folder.
-4. Configure DB connection details in /application/config/database.php
+4. Configure DB connection details in application/config/database.php
 5. Visit the installation page at http://your_server_name/install
 6. Enter your custom account details.
 7. Delete starter_data.sql from your server.